shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 ![](thread-implementation.png)
 In a modern operating system (one that manages resources throgh preemption), there are two main approaches to threads: **User Threads** and **Kernel Threads**.

-In a
+In a user thread approach, the thread state resides within the user space.
+We manage the threads at the user level by the process itself (typically by linking against a library).
+This is great since it does not require any kernel support; however this is likely slower than kernel threads and is harder to do non-blocking I/O.

-In User thread, the thread state resides inside the user space.
-Typically, by linking against a library  We still manage process at the user level.
-The threads within a proecss are managed by the process itself (perhaps by linkinng a libarary)
+In the kernel thread approach, the thread state lies in the kernel space and tells the OS about the existence of threads.
+Hence, threads are managed at the OS level.
+This is great since we can use this information to be more flexible in our scheduling.
+We can also easily implement non-blocking I/O. However, the downside is that this makes the implementation kernel-dependent which reduces the portability of our code.

-In kernel thread, thread state tells the OS about the existence about theread.
-We know about 7 total threads in 2 user process (in kernel).
-We manage the threads as the OS.
+To circumvent headaches about which implementation a programmer's machine is running, the C library provides `pthr`

 The entire purpose of pthread is to hide the implementation of threads.
 Abstraction layer. --> we call the same functions, but their appliciton differs.